bekirbali/First-React-Weather-App/README.md

 # Getting Started with Create React App

-# This weather app made by watching a tutorial video
+# This weather app was made by watching a tutorial video